kebabgage/SpikeIN/README.md

 ## Options

 ```
-  	-h [--help]		Display help message"
+  	-h [--help]		Display help message
-	-i [--isolate]		Isolate to be spiked-in."
+	-i [--isolate]		Isolate to be spiked-in.
-					              Must be in gzipped fastq format"
+					              Must be in gzipped fastq format
-	-m [--metagenome]	Metagenome that will be spiked with isolate."
+	-m [--metagenome]	Metagenome that will be spiked with isolate.
-					              Must be in gzipped fastq format"
+					              Must be in gzipped fastq format
-	-o [--output]		Base file name for gzipped output"
+	-o [--output]		Base file name for gzipped output
-	-p [--percentage]	Percentage of isolate reads to be spiked in"
+	-p [--percentage]	Percentage of isolate reads to be spiked in
-	-s [--seed]		Random seed for shuffling metagenome following"
+	-s [--seed]		Random seed for shuffling metagenome following
-	        				      spike-in"
+	        				      spike-in
+	-r [--report]
 ```

 ## Usage